Sherchryst/ft_linear_regression/README.md

+You're right!
+Here's the updated **README** with all four main files, including `linear_regression_model.py`.

+---

 # **README: Linear Regression Model**

 ## **Project Overview**

 This project implements a simple linear regression algorithm to predict the price of a car based on its mileage.
+It includes functionality for training the model, estimating prices, and bonus features such as plotting the regression line and calculating model precision.

-It consists of three main files that handle different parts of the workflow:
+The project consists of four main scripts:

-1. **Training the Model**: Using historical data of mileage and prices to train the model and save its parameters.
+1. **`main_train.py`**: For training the linear regression model.
-2. **Estimating Prices**: Using the trained model to predict the price of a car given its mileage.
+2. **`main_estimate.py`**: For estimating the price of a car using a trained model.
+3. **`main_bonus.py`**: For bonus features such as plotting and precision calculation.
+4. **`linear_regression_model.py`**: Implements the core logic for linear regression.
-3. **Data Management**: A utility class that handles the loading and saving of data and model parameters.
+5. **`data_manager.py`**: A utility class for managing data and saving/loading model parameters.

 ---

 ## **Files Overview**

 ### 1. **`main_train.py`**
-   - **Purpose**: This script trains the linear regression model using provided data and saves the trained parameters for later use.
+   - **Purpose**: Train the linear regression model using provided data and save the trained parameters.
    - **Usage**:
      - Accepts a CSV file containing mileage (`km`) and price (`price`) columns.
      - Trains the model using gradient descent for a specified number of iterations.